 Whatever you do, do not just stop at a random roadside store in Anaheim or Los Angeles and buy tickets.
 Those are most likely scams.

-SOUTHERN CALIFORNIA RESIDENT DISCOUNTS
+CALIFORNIA RESIDENT DISCOUNTS

 Disneyland Magic Key Annual Passes